Shibuya Station Travel Guide

 Shibuya is also a station with a long history.
 Shibuya Station opened in 1885 as a stop along what is now called the Yamanote Line.
 It was also the afternoon rendezvous of the famous dog Hachiko, now immortalized in bronze statues, film, and print.

-Many of the trains served by Shibuya Station belong to the Japan Railways group and can be accessed using your Japan Rail Pass.
+Many of the trains served by Shibuya Station belong to the Japan Railways group and can be accessed using your JR Pass.
+As well as convenience for reaching other parts of Tokyo, the world famous Shibuya Crossing and Hachiko Statue bring travelers to the station.

 Remember that at the JR Travel Service Center, you will be able to activate your Japan Rail Pass and make your seat reservations.

 No Shinkansen lines serve Shibuya Station directly.
-However, you may take the Yamanote Line to Tokyo Station.
-From there, you can access the Tohoku, Yamagata, Akita, Joetsu, Hokuriku, and Hokkaido Shinkansen trains.
+However, you may take the Yamanote Line to Tokyo Station for connections to the Tohoku, Yamagata, Akita, Joetsu, Hokuriku, and Hokkaido Shinkansens.

-• The Saikyo Line to Kawagoe, Omiya, Osaki, Shin-Kiba, and Shinjuku.
+• Saikyo Line to Kawagoe, Omiya, Osaki, Shin-Kiba, and Shinjuku

-• The Yamanote Line, a loop line connecting many stations and Tokyo attractions.
-Other stations on the route include Tokyo, Shinagawa, Shinjuku, and Ikebukuro stations.
+• Yamanote Line, a loop line connecting many stations and Tokyo attractions.
+Other stations on the route include Tokyo, Shinagawa, Shinjuku, and Ikebukuro stations

-• The Narita Express provides direct access to Narita Airport.
+• Narita Express provides direct access to Narita Airport

-• If you need to travel to Haneda airport, simply take the Yamanote Line to Hamamtsucho Station.
-From there, take the Tokyo Monorail to Haneda Airport.
+If you need to travel to Haneda Airport, simply take the Yamanote Line to Hamamatsucho Station.
+From there, take the Tokyo Monorail to Haneda Airport using your JR Pass.

 Non-JR lines

-• The Keio Inokashira Line to Shimo-Kitazawa, Meidaimae, Eifukucho, and Kichijoji.
+• Keio Inokashira Line to Shimo-Kitazawa, Meidaimae, Eifukucho, and Kichijoji

-• The Tokyu Den-en-toshi Line to Chuo-Rinkan, Nagatsuta, and Futako-Tamagawa.
+• Tokyu Den-en-toshi Line to Chuo-Rinkan, Nagatsuta, and Futako-Tamagawa

-• The Tokyu Toyoko Line to Jiyugaoka, Yokohama, and Motomachi-Chukagai.
+• he Tokyu Toyoko Line to Jiyugaoka, Yokohama, and Motomachi-Chukagai

-• The Tokyo Metro’s Ginza Line to Ueno, Asakusa, Ginza, and Akasaka-mitsuke.
+• Tokyo Metro’s Ginza Line to Ueno, Asakusa, Ginza, and Akasaka-mitsuke

-• The Tokyo Metro’s Hanzomon Line to Oshiage, Otemchi, Tobu-Dobutsu-Koen, Kuki, and Minami-Kurihashi.
+• Tokyo Metro’s Hanzomon Line to Oshiage, Otemchi, Tobu-Dobutsu-Koen, Kuki, and Minami-Kurihashi

-• The Tokyo Metro’s Fukutoshin Line to Shinjuku-sanchome, Ikebukuro, Wakoshi, Karagoeshi, and Hanno.
+• Tokyo Metro’s Fukutoshin Line to Shinjuku-Sancho, Ikebukuro, Wakoshi, Kawagoe-shi, and Hanno

 How to get to Shibuya Station

 Shibuya Station can be accessed directly from any of the main stations on the Yamanote Line.
-The main portion of the station has six exits.
-Because the station is undergoing a long term renovation plan, entrances, exits, and platforms are subject to change.
+The main portion of the station has multiple exits and gates across several levels.

-Coin operated luggage storage lockers near the west exit, the Hachiko Exit, and the Keio Line.
+If you’re carrying luggage, coin operated storage lockers near the west exit, the Hachiko Exit, and the Keio Line.

 Yamanote line map